kay-dutch/ed-compass/README.md

 ## Does it actually work?

+Partly, and it is worth knowing which parts.

-Yes, and you don't have to take our word for it.
-Given CMDR Serbanstein's published recording of the real Landscape Signal — one exact cycle, 109.63 seconds — ED Compass measures **109.67 seconds at 0.98 confidence**, with no template and nothing to match against.
-It found the period from the audio alone.
+Given the community's published recording of the Landscape Signal, ED Compass recovers its period from the audio alone — no template, nothing to match against — and agrees with the figure Canonn documented.
+Keyed transmissions are detected the same way.

+Flying with it is harder than analysing a clean recording.
+Pointed at a real signal in the black it will draw around what it finds and light SIGNAL, but it will not always name what it has found, and the STRUCTURE lamp is not yet dependable.
+This is why it is a pre-release.

-It costs about **a quarter of one percent of a CPU core** and 42 MB of memory, so you can leave it running.
+It costs a fraction of one CPU core and about 40 MB, so you can leave it running.

 ## Finding something